matt-may/paper/README.md

 * `template.tex` is the main TeX file.
 * `template.bib` is the BiBTeX references file.
 If you would like to add a reference, just append your reference to this file.
 You can find the BibTeX format for a given paper by doing a Google Scholar search for it, and then clicking `Import into BibTex`.
-* To compile your file and view it, you can run this command (assuming you have `pdflatex` installed: `latex template; bibtex template; latex template; pdflatex template; open template.pdf`
+* To compile your file and view it, you can run this command (assuming you have `pdflatex` installed): `latex template; bibtex template; latex template; pdflatex template; open template.pdf`

 ## Contributing